White House looking into Acosta role in sex abuse plea deal

 A federal judge ruled Thursday that prosecutors in Florida violated the rights of victims by reaching the non-prosecution agreement with Jeffrey Epstein.
 Acosta was the Miami U.S. attorney who oversaw the arrangement.

-President Donald Trump’s spokeswoman, Sarah Sanders, on Friday called it a “complicated case” that the White House was “looking into.”
+President Donald Trump’s spokeswoman, Sarah Sanders, on Friday called it a “complicated case.”

+“My understanding is that’s a very complicated case,” she said, adding that it was “something we’re certainly looking into, but that they made the best possible decision and deal they could have gotten at that time.”

 Most Read Nation & World Stories